Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Modelling for highway motion planning

-The host vehicle dynamics are considered to be deterministic and known.
 We will perform experiments using a simplified linear model as well as a more realistic nonlinear model.
-In the first experiments, the host vehicle dynamics are modelled as decoupled double integrator systems in the longitudinal and lateral directions, similarly to the previously introduced target vehicle model.
-We will refer to this model as the \textbf{double integrator model}, the dynamics of which is given by
+In the first experiments (\cref{exp:experiment-1}), the host vehicle dynamics are modelled as decoupled double integrator systems in the longitudinal and lateral directions.
+We will refer to this simplified model as the \textit{double integrator model}, the dynamics of which is given by